22 June 2024

 But somehow we manage to love each other and work together and sometimes out of that something of value comes into the world.

 Both Eric and Eileen seriously neglected their own health and consequently both died young.
 Eileen was not a victim.
 She had agency.
-She went to Spain against Eric's wishes.
+She went to Spain during the civil war against Eric's wishes.

 She wrote a poem titled '1984' but there is a huge gap between that and writing a book.
 She inspired and worked with Eric on 'Animal Farm'.
 She typed and edited his work; he was a better writer because of her.
 She worked indefatigably and heroically and made so much possible for him that he could not have achieved otherwise.

-And they both failed themselves and each other, as humans do.
-She wrote letters to friends expecting them to read between the lines.
-She seems to have understood that she may well not survive her surgery.
-She wrote to Eric saying how the medical staff praised her for being so good about everything.
+But they both failed themselves and each other, as humans do.
+Eileen wrote letters to friends expecting them to read between the lines.
+She seems to have understood that she may well not survive her surgery, but she wrote to Eric saying how the medical staff praised her for being so good about everything, that is, accepting their lack of due care.
+Her husband did not make her be like that, as with all of us, there was a saboteur within.

 We are all complex creatures, heavily conditioned by the society we are born into, struggling with our own inner conflicts and deficiencies and aberrations.
 This is human life.